Day of the Dead celebrations bring hundreds of thousands of tourists to Mexico each year, both domestic and international.

 Ready to sign up for this trip to Oaxaca during Day of the Dead?!

 What: This group trip includes professional guides, 6 nights of shared accommodation in hotel/s, 6 breakfasts and one lunch, and private transportation in Oaxaca City, Mexico.
-Activities include:
+Activities include (some are optional and at additional cost):

 - Day of the Dead parades and celebrations